 'There was little news coverage of TDV until 2006 when the National Awareness Week began.'

-Read the full article at Examiner
+Read the full article about how teen dating violence awareness month helps to save lives at The Examiner

 Teen dating violence is a pervasive problem that affects millions of adolescents worldwide.
 Although there have been various approaches to addressing this problem, using videogames had not been employed before 2008, when Jennifer Ann's Group, an Atlanta, GA–based nonprofit organization, created an annual competition.
 The Life.Love.
 Game Design Challenge rewards game developers for creating videogames about teen dating violence without using any violence in the games themselves.
 The resulting videogames have increased awareness about teen dating violence and provided educational information to assist adolescents, parents, and teachers in identifying abusive relationships.